syncfusion-content/maui-docs/MAUI/AIAssistView/getting-started.md

 ## Creating ViewModel for the SfAIAssistView

-The `SfAiAssistView` control is data-bound and displays a collection of items exchanged between users and AI services.
+The `SfAIAssistView` control is data-bound and displays a collection of items exchanged between users and AI services.
 Hence, assist items should be created and bound to the control.

 Create a simple assist items collection as shown in the following code example in a new class file.
 Save it as `ViewModel.cs` file.